sunng87/slacker/README.md

 (start-slacker-server (the-ns 'slapi) 2104)
 ```

-On the client side, define a facade for the remote function:
+On the client side, define facades for the remote functions.
+The `use-remote` function is convenience for importing all functions
+under a remote namespace.

 ``` clojure
 (use 'slacker.client)